CSCfi/beacon-python/docs/optionals.rst

 Optional Features
 =================

-The Beacon specification contains some optional features that may be present or not.
+The Beacon specification contains some optional features that may be utilised or not.

 .. _handover-protocol: